brentjayingram/antiracism/content/communities.md

 ---

-Below are some communities that can you join and learn more and be encouraged in creating a future with less racism.
+### Communities that you can join and learn more and be encouraged in creating a future with less racism.

 [Pass The Mic](https://www.facebook.com/groups/RAANpassthemic/)